|

 A good example of where particle

-size matter, and the tiny size of titanium dioxide particles gives it this
+size matters, and the tiny size of titanium dioxide particles gives it this

 commercial advantage.